Lost-Outpost/simplicity-of-skyrim/README.md

 # Introduction

 Simplicity of Skyrim is a minimalist modlist containing essential fixes and tools along with a lightweight visual overhaul.
-It contains some optional gameplay and content addons that can be customized to your liking and is intended for players to be able to [import their vanilla save](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) without having to start all the way over again.
+Some optional gameplay and content addons are included that can be customized to your liking and is intended for players to be able to [import their vanilla save](https://github.com/Lost-Outpost/simplicity-of-skyrim/blob/main/EXISTINGSAVE.md) without having to start all the way over again.
 Finally, a cure for restartitis!
 Simplicity of Skyrim should in theory never need any save-breaking changes due to its minimally invasive nature.

 ## List Contents